Wondamonstaa/NetGameSim_Project1/README_HW1.md

 ## Limitations:
-1) If the user is running the program locally, they must have Java 8 (or above), sbt 1.6 and Hadoop 3.3.6 installed.
+1) For local program execution, the user needs to have Java 8 or a higher version, sbt 1.6, and Hadoop 3.3.6 installed.
-2) The program can handle multiple files in the same input folder if the user wishes to split the file, but it cannot handle input files at different locations.
+2) The program supports processing multiple files within the same input folder if the user chooses to split the files, but it cannot manage input files from different locations.
-3) The user must have the ability to grant Read/Write permissions to the group Users for the LogFileGenerator project folder.
-This usually requires Administrator access.
+3) The user should possess the capability to provide Read/Write permissions to the "Users" group for the LogFileGenerator project folder.
+This typically requires Administrator-level access.
-4) The functionality for changing the name and extension of the output file works only when running locally (i.e., it does not change the name and extension in S3 when running the program on AWS EMR).
+4) The feature for altering the name and extension of the output file is effective only during local execution.
+In other words, it does not modify the name and extension in the case of program execution on AWS EMR, particularly in S3 Bucket.